kaascevich/kaascevich/README.md

 いらっしゃいませ to my tiny little haven on the internet!

-i'm Kaleb, and i'm quite content to float around aimlessly around here. open source is something i quite enjoy, though i'm not afraid to *use* closed source software as long as it's of 🍎-level quality.
+I'm Kaleb, and i'm quite content to float around aimlessly around here. open source is something I quite enjoy, though I'm not afraid to _use_ closed source software as long as it's of 🍎-level quality.

 ```swift
 import Foundation